portworx/px-docs/scheduler/kubernetes/install-pks-vsphere-local.md

 title: "Portworx install on PKS on vSphere using local datastores"
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk

-meta-description: "Find out how to install PX in a PKS Kubernetes cluster and have PX provide highly available volumes to any application deployed via Kubernetes."
+meta-description: "Find out how to install PX in a PKS Kubernetes cluster on vSphere and have PX provide highly available volumes to any application deployed via Kubernetes."
 ---

 * TOC